ankilab/HANCOCK_MultimodalDataset/README.md

 > Each TMA contains tissue cores of several patients.
 In QuPath, TMA maps must be imported to assign patient IDs to tissue cores.

 Run `import_tma_map.groovy` to import the TMA maps.
 When prompted, select the folder "TMA_Maps" provided in our dataset.
-This step is important as it maps each tissue core to the correct patient ID.
 The patient ID can then be found as "Case ID" in QuPath.

 Next, run `export_centertiles_from_tma_cores.groovy` to extract one tile from the center of each TMA core.
 The images are saved as PNG files to the directory `path/to/your_qupath_project/tiles`.
 Each tile's filename is built as follows: